-Taralli, like a cracker, bread stick and pretzel all rolled into one, but better.
+These Italian Taralli, are similar to a cracker, bread stick and pretzel all rolled into one, but better.
 A soft no yeast dough, made with olive oil and white wine.
 Boiled then baked.
+Crunchy and tasty!

 Italians also love to eat Taralli with a glass of wine or why not feel like a native and have a few with a Campari?